leonardfarringtonjr/PORTFOLIO/README.md

                     * SET IMAGE TO REPLACE THE PREVIOUS ONE, NOT ADD TO THE UPLOAD FOLDER FOR NO REASON

             4. HERO PART 4
+                1. MAKE THE ELEMENTS OF THE HERO SECTION DYNAMIC
+                    * PASS DATA FROM YOUR CONTROLLER TO THE VIEW CONTAINING YOUR HERO AREA
+                    * WHEN YOU UPDATE YOUR DATA KEEP YOUR CURRENT BACKGROUND IMAGE
+                        1. USE A TERNARY OPERATOR TO CHECK IF THE VALUE OF THE IMAGE IS SET, IF NOT, SET IT TO THE CURRENT IMAGE IN THE DB

     -